betaglot/plantabeta/docs/dev/Sequence.md

 🔷 Code

-## Differentiate(Phrase, Supermoto, Moto, Submoto, BodyMoto)
+## Differentiate(Phrase, Supermoto, Move, Submoto, BodyMoto)

 An ArmPhrase is a list of ArmMotos performed in Parallel (BoxCarry), Concurrently (SpadeLift, TreeLoad)

 ## Control Flow Statements

-Control flow is the codified version of [Decision Making](/encyclopedia/Neuro/Decision/Overview)
+Control flow is the codified version of [Decision Making](/encyclopedia/Psike/Decision/Overview)

 - Decision
     - Conscious